Leon99/Anroo/README.md

 # Anroo

-Library and a console app for controlling Milight LED bulbs.
-Also sold as EasyBulb/LimitlessLED.
+Library and a console app for controlling Milight LED bulbs (also knwon as EasyBulb/LimitlessLED).

 Requires .NET Framework 4.5.1.